ECoWeb Study Privacy and Personal Data Protection Policy Version 0.8 dated 10.09.2020

 Health and Emotion Information

 The website will ask you questions about your health and wellbeing, your emotions and your emotional skills, and your family background.
 We need this to check the study is right for you.
 We also need it to conduct research into how emotions, emotional skills, and well-being change over time in young people.
 We will examine what influences wellbeing over time.
 We will test which self-help strategies in the app might be most helpful.
+Our specialist survey site, Qualtrics, has been reviewed by the data controller and found to be GDPR compliant.

 App usage and responses

-We will collect data on how you use the App.
-This includes how often you use it, which elements you use, etc. We will also collect your responses on the App, such as the scores or answers you enter.
-We collect this data so we learn what is helpful or not in the App and improve it.
+We will collect data on how you use the app.
+This includes how often you use it, which elements you use, etc. We will also collect your responses on the app, such as the scores or answers you enter.
+We collect this data so we learn what is helpful or not in the app and improve it.
 Your camera, messages, phone calls, contacts and location will not be accessed, read, listened to or recorded at any time.

 GDPR 2.
 The right of access